yireo/yireo-slides/slides/yireo/pwa_extensions.md

 {state: main}
-## Adding React to the current Knockout frontend
+## How Magento extensions will fit into PWA
-# 'cause it needs to be better
+# back to the future I
 #### by Jisse Reitsma (Yireo)

 ---